-Special education means specially designed instruction to meet the unique needs of a student with a disability.
-Services will be made available to meet the needs of all students with disabilities within the responsibility of the district who have been determined to be eligible and need special education and related services in order to benefit from their educational program.
+Special Education means specially designed instruction to meet the unique needs of a student with a disability.
+Services will be made available to meet the needs of all students with disabilities within the responsibility of the district who has been determined to be eligible and need special education and related services in order to benefit from their educational program.
 We have a continuum of service delivery models to meet your child's educational needs.

-For copies of all SpED records please call 480.
+For copies of all SpED records, please call 480.
 279. 7039, fax request 480.
 279. 7502 or email Traci.Meyers@husd.orgFor more information, please call 480.
 279. 7059 or contact your child's school.

 Special Education Categories for Services

 Higley Unified School District provides programs and/or related services for students who are eligible under the 2004 Individuals with Disabilities Education Act (IDEA).
 The areas of eligibility are:

 Emotional Disability (ED)